 The Company adopted equity incentive plans in 2021 and 2015.
 See Note 9 for a detailed discussion of both the plans.
 The Company estimates the fair value of option awards using a Black-Scholes option valuation model.
 Option valuation model requires the Company to estimate a number of key valuation inputs including expected volatility, expected dividend yield, expected term, and risk-free interest rate.
 The expected term assumption reflects the period for which the Company believes the option will remain outstanding.
 This assumption is based upon the historical and expected behavior of the option holders and may vary based upon the behavior of different groups of option holders.
 The most subjective estimate is the expected volatility of the underlying unit when determining the fair market value of an option granted.
-As there was no trading history for the Company's equity, the Company had utilized an appropriate index to estimate the volatility assumption when calculating the fair value of options granted during 2020 and 2019.
-A nonpublic entity that is unable to estimate the expected volatility of the price of its underlying share may measure awards based on a "calculated value," which substitutes the volatility of an appropriate index for the volatility of the entity's own share price.
+As there was no trading history for the Company's equity, the Company had utilized an appropriate index to estimate the volatility of the price of its underlying share may measure awards based on a "calculated value," which substitutes the volatility of an appropriate index for the volatility of the entity's own share price.
 The Company had used the historical closing values of comparable publicly held entities to estimate volatility.
 The risk-free rate reflects the U.S. Treasury yield curve for a similar expected life instrument in effect at the time of the grant.
 There were no grants made during 2021 under both the plans.